-If you've earned 12 semester hours (18 quarter hours) or more of coursework at another regionally accredited institution of higher learning, you qualify as a transfer student.
+If you've earned 12 semester hours (18 quarter hours) or more of coursework at another accredited institution of higher learning, you qualify as a transfer student.
 In making admission decisions for transfer students, the following materials are required:

 It's also possible that your community college has a special arrangement with Robert Morris University to apply most or all of the credit you've already earned toward your RMU degree.
 Visit the Transfer Students page for more details.

 Welcome back!
 We invite you to return to Robert Morris University.
 The steps to enroll are simple.